SavaiRavikiran/Monitoring_With_Prometheus-Grafana/Markdown1.md

-To make the text in the `graph_container` appear with a background color but without affecting the border, you can use a combination of CSS styling within the Mermaid diagram.
-Unfortunately, Mermaid does not directly support background colors for text inside nodes or subgraphs.
-However, you can achieve a similar effect by adding custom CSS using HTML labels (`%%html`).
+It seems there was an issue with the Mermaid diagram rendering due to the use of `%%html` in an unsupported manner.
+Mermaid diagrams do not directly support HTML tags for styling within nodes or subgraphs.
+However, we can achieve a similar effect by using Unicode characters for creating a background-like effect around text.

-Here's how you can modify your diagram to display text with a background color:
+Here's an adjusted approach using Unicode characters to simulate a background color behind the text:

 ```mermaid
 graph TD;